10 Groovy Scripts for SAP CPI That Solve Real Integration Problems Quickly

 Are Groovy scripts reusable

-Yes, they can be used into more than 1 integration flows.
+Yes, they can be used in more than 1 integration flow.

 Resources: